For me, the joy of reading (and writing) historical novels is that real events can be brought to life by fictional characters.

 When it comes to war, numbers speak for themselves - the horrifying toll of casualties.
 But facts and figures are cold.
 War reporters know nothing packs more of a gut punch than a personal story – the experience of one person or a family and the impact that fighting has had on their lives.

-As mentioned in my post Tips on Researching Commercial Historical Fiction, I’m grateful to all those preservers of memories - writers of autobiographies and biographies, museums, libraries, newspaper archives, local history groups - that have enabled me to recreate authentic scenarios in my novels.
+I’m grateful to all those preservers of memories - writers of autobiographies and biographies, museums, libraries, newspaper archives, local history groups - that have enabled me to recreate authentic scenarios in my novels.

 Last month, when my parents and I visited Higher Cemetery in Exeter to visit family graves, we were fortunate enough to stumble upon a World War II memorial event that held a personal connection to us.